 In North America, the most common species of wolves are Grey wolves and the Mexican Grey wolves.
 Wolves usually live in packs of five to eight wolves and use a variety of methods to communicate with each other.
-Wolves communicate through howling, visual poses and body language.
+Wolves communicate through howling, visual poses, and body language.
 However, their most fully developed sense and communication form is their sense of smell.

-An animal who is downwind of wolf can tracked by its scent.
+An animal who is downwind of wolf can tracked by its scent thanks to the amazing wolf sense of smell.
 In good weather conditions, a wolf can smell its prey from about 1.75 miles away.
 As the pack of wolves moves closer towards the prey, they will maneuver ahead of the prey for final confrontation.

-The wolf has two scent glands, one near its rear and another near the base of the tail.
-These scents can be used to mark the wolf's territory, which can range from 50 to 1,000 square miles.
+The wolf has two scent glands: one near its rear and another near the base of the tail.
+These glands can be used to mark the wolf's territory, which can range from 50 to 1,000 square miles.
 The dominant wolves in pack (both male and female) use raised leg urination to mark the trail with urine and feces every 100 yards.

 Wolves, like some breeds of dogs, like to roll themselves in a foul-scented items, like a rotting carcass.
 They first lower their heads and shoulders, then rub to coat the rest of their bodies and fur with the scent.
 Scientists don't know exactly why wolves "scent-roll," but they have several theories.